grafana/grafana/docs/sources/developers/plugins/migration-guide.md

 There are several benefits in using the new plugin platform.

 - **Better performance:** Components written in React are more responsive.
-- **Support for field configuration options:** By migrating to the new data frame format, you can leverage the new field configuration options to let users customize their data and display options.
+- **Support for field options:** By migrating to the new data frame format, you can leverage the new field options to let users customize their data and display options.

 ## Compatibility between Grafana versions